International Foundation Year

 Assessment and verification

 All units within this qualification are internally assessed via submission of assignments and externally verified by the awarding body.
-The qualifications are criterion referenced, based on the achievement of all the specified

 Why should you choose International Foundation Year?